redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 ```
-Execute the program.
+Render the HTML code.
 Which statement best describes the error?

 - The text are not aligned at the center.